mdrorum/advancedprogramming/lectures/lecture3/README.md

         - * gets a r-value and yields a l-value
         - & gets a l-value and yields a r-value
     - RAII: http://en.wikipedia.org/wiki/Resource_Acquisition_Is_Initialization
+        - move semantics

 # Exercise

-- write a RAIIFile wrapper class that closes the file when the object is destroyed.
+- write a class that auto deletes a pointer created previously.
+The class gets a pointer as parameter and cleans everything up when it gets destroyed.
-- check that it works even with exceptions
+- use the class with RAII and check that it works without leaks.
+- write a class that implements a move constructor with std::move.
+The class must have one single attribute, a std::string.
+Use reinterpret_cast<const void*> to check that the object is not being copied but rather moved.